Nigel Sanderson

 Lived experience expert, mindfulness dude and data guy

-At the time of writing [Sept 2020] I’m 45 years old, I have a son and step-daughter.
+At the time of writing [Sept 2020] I’m 45 years old, I’m a Dad, have a son and step-daughter.
 I love the outdoors, surfing has always been my big passion, I also like to mountain bike, hike, camp and I run a bit.
-I’m good with data, especially spatial data through GIS and can figure most I.T. things out fairly easily, I code [Python] and take care of the web side of things for Men’s Minds Matter.
+I’m good with data and can figure most I.T. things out fairly easily, I code [Python] and take care of the web side of things for Men’s Minds Matter.

 But this is only the ‘good stuff’, the things I put on my C.V. or profiles on social media and feel safe in sharing publicly.

-Through all this I’ve been reported missing twice for a few days at a time, the second time I also attempted suicide.
-I still negotiate with suicidal ideation at times.
-I often have days of utter physical exhaustion, the cherry on the cake of the void that is depression.
-In short I’ve been through the mill and I get dragged back in more often than I’d like to.
+Through all this I’d been reported missing twice for a few days at a time, the second time (2017) I also attempted suicide.
+I negotiated with suicidal ideation for a number of years.
+I’d often have days of utter physical exhaustion, the cherry on the cake of the void that is depression.
+In short I’ve been through the mill more than once.

-I’m now finding my own way of dealing with life as best I can (I’m not on any medication or in therapy currently) I try to meditate and exercise daily, it’s frequently a fight to make myself do either but I do feel better for doing them.
+I’m now finding my own way of dealing with life as best I can.
+I try to meditate and exercise daily, as with most people it’s not always easy.
 I’ve not drank alcohol since around 2012 and I pay attention to my diet.
-I’ve recently started formally practicing meditation at a Buddhist centre and see this as an area I will continue to go deeper and deeper into
+I’ve recently started formally practicing meditation at a Buddhist centre and see this as an area I will continue to go deeper into.

 I’ve known Luke for around 20 years [we met at Teesside University in ‘99] we surf together and are close friends.
 We’d always talked about Men’s Minds Matter as a thing since around 2009 and I’d help with a couple of projects over the years, but mainly I’ve just been supportive of the project.